bradleyyang/hackthevalley9/README.md

 # Hack the Valley9 Project
+_Gamifying the eating disorder recovery process through positive habit building and rewards._

 ## Description
-Gamifying the eating disorder recovery process through positive habit building and rewards.
+Millions of young people, especially kids and teens, suffer from eating disorders, often feeling overwhelmed by the recovery process.
+Traditional recovery tools, such as calorie tracking, can further entrench unhealthy behaviours, and are often not suited for younger age groups.
+Inspired by the need to promote healthy habits in a fun, supportive way, we designed an app that gamifies the recovery process, helping to destigmatize eating disorders and support positive change.

 ## Features